Where is Milestone located?

 Is it more difficult to participate in Milestone if I do not live in Budapest?

 The short answer is yes.
-We try to be as flexible as possible (for example by allowing students not resident in Budapest to have mentoring sessions via Skype), but personal attendance at the modules is required, also to benefit fully from our academic programmes.
+We try to be as flexible as possible (for example by allowing students not resident in Budapest to have mentoring sessions via Zoom), but personal attendance at the modules is required, also to benefit fully from our academic programmes.
 Nevertheless, 30% of our students live outside of Budapest.

 Does studying at Milestone substitute high school?